madharmawan/riskml/spec.md

 Either way, we will gain experience as programers in the development of RISK, and learn a bit about machine learning and how it can be used to find the best strategy for this complex game.

+The game will be created in Python because of its ability to handle OOP, a for its community for GUI and ML packages

 # Overview of the Project